Second London Naval Treaty

-The Second London Naval Treaty was an international treaty signed as a result of the Second London Naval Disarmament Conference held in London, the United Kingdom.
+The Second London Naval Treaty was an international treaty signed as a result of the Second London Naval Disarmament Conference held in London.
 The conference started on 9 December 1935 and the treaty was signed by the participating nations on 25 March 1936.

 Treaty

-The signatories were France, the United States, and most members of the British Commonwealth: Australia, Canada, India, New Zealand, and the United Kingdom (on behalf of itself and "all parts of the British Empire which are not separate Members of the League of Nations").
+The signatories were France, the United States, and the major constituents of the British Empire: Australia, Canada, India, New Zealand, and the United Kingdom (on behalf of itself and "all parts of the British Empire which are not separate Members of the League of Nations").
 Two Commonwealth Dominions declined to sign: South Africa and the Irish Free State, the latter because it had no navy.
 Japan, a signatory of the First London Naval Treaty and already at war on the Asian mainland, withdrew from the conference on 15 January.
 Italy also declined to sign the treaty, largely as a result of the controversy over its invasion of Abyssinia (Ethiopia); Italy was under sanctions from the League of Nations.

 The conference was intended to limit the growth in naval armaments until its expiration in 1942.
 The absence of Japan (a very significant naval power) prevented agreement on a ceiling on the numbers of warships.
 The treaty did limit the maximum size of the signatories' ships, and the maximum calibre of the guns which they could carry.
 First of all, capital ships were restricted to a 35000 LT standard displacement and 14-inch (356 mm) guns.
 However, a so-called "escalator clause" was included at the urging of American negotiators in case any of the countries that had signed the Washington Naval Treaty refused to adhere to this new limit.
 This provision allowed the signatory countries of the Second London Treaty—France, the United Kingdom and the United States—to raise the limit from 14-inch guns to 16-inch if Japan or Italy still refused to sign after 1 April 1937.

-Also submarines could not be larger than 2,000 tons or have any gun armament of greater than 5.1-inches, light cruisers were restricted to 8,000 tons and 6.1-inch (155 mm) or smaller guns and aircraft carriers were restricted to 23,000 tons.
+Also submarines could not be larger than 2,000 tons or have any gun armament of greater than 5.1 inches, light cruisers were restricted to 8,000 tons and 6.1-inch (155 mm) or smaller guns and aircraft carriers were restricted to 23,000 tons.
 Article 25 however gave the right to depart limitations if any other country authorised, constructed or acquired a capital ship, an aircraft carrier, or a submarine exceeding treaty limits, and if such a departure would be necessary for national security.
 For this reason, in 1938 the treaty parties agreed on a new displacement limit of 45,000 tons for battleships, the ill-fated battlecruiser already having fallen out of favor.